jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ## Prototypical
 `Prototypical` implements `Feature`.
 Just as [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) contained a static repository within it, `Prototypical` contains a static repository within it too. `Prototypical` is both a Prototype _and_ a Registry façade. `Prototypical` plays two roles: it defines the prototype contract and hosts the registry that manages initial breeders.

-In the examples that follow, FeatureProvider serves as a thin client-facing façade over Prototypical to make intent explicit.

 <img src="/assets/Prototype2.png" alt="Prototypical Abstract Class"  width = "50%" align="center" style="padding-right: 35px;">